A logical approach to exceptional LSAT results

 I’m convinced.
 How many sessions should I book?

-You can start with the foundational session and then we can discuss how many follow-up sessions you would benefit from.
-Three is usually a really solid start.
+You can start with the foundational session and then we will discuss how many follow-up sessions you would benefit from.
+Three is usually a solid start, though many clients choose more.

 How do I book a session?